11 June, 2026

 CIMIC Group Limited

-Subsidiaries under the CIMIC umbrella of companies, including CPB Contractors, Theiss, and UGL, have become industry leaders in their respective fields, owed in part to the strong overall company mission.
+Subsidiaries under the CIMIC umbrella of companies, including CPB Contractors, Theiss, and UGL, have become industry leaders in their respective fields, owed in large part to the strong overall company mission.

 Fulton Hogan